The Walking Dead: Episode 1 - A New Day Review

 The Walking Dead: Episode 1 - A New Day 9

-This is where you take control of the character for the first time, outside of choosing dialogue chooses that are on a timer; keeping the tension high in the game.
-Surviving an up close and personal experience with the former lawman that wants nothing more than to dine on your flesh, you barely escape coming to the realization that the woods are littered with the undead.
-Meeting up with a sweet little girl Clementine; whose parents are away on vacation, the two of you head off to try and make sense of the nightmare you find yourselves in.
+This is where you take control of the character for the first time, outside of choosing dialogue options that are on a timer; keeping the tension high in the game.
+Surviving an up-close and personal experience with the former lawman that wants nothing more than to dine on your flesh, you barely escape coming to the realization that the woods are littered with the undead.
+Meeting up with a sweet little girl Clementine, whose parents are away on vacation, the two of you head off to try and make sense of the nightmare you find yourselves in.

-The world that infamous point and click developer Telltale has created feels different when compared to the sterile world in the previous Back to the Future series.
-Where their last title Jurassic Park felt more like an interactive movie than game, The Walking Dead blends the classic point and click style with action moments perfectly.
-You feel in full control of your character this time, as you try and outsmart and survive the zombie apocalypse.
+The world that infamous point-and-click developer Telltale has created feels different when compared to the sterile world in the previous Back to the Future series.
+Where their last title Jurassic Park felt more like an interactive movie than game, The Walking Dead blends the classic point-and-click style with action moments perfectly.
+You feel in full control of your character this time, as you try to outsmart and survive the zombie apocalypse.

 Choice.
-Choice sets this game apart and choices made under pressure keeps the tension palpable.
+Choice sets this game apart and choices made under pressure keep the tension palpable.
 Only having precious seconds to respond or to act in a situation as the fear of the undead is always there clouding your judgment.
-Your choice plays a integral role in the game and among the group of survives.
+Your choices play an integral role in the game and among the group of survivors.
 It will be your decisions that will keep people alive or more often than not get them killed.
 How you act will constantly change how you are perceived.

 The overarching story arc runs in parallel to the events from the AMC series and the graphic novel as you are introduced to new characters as well as some that will be familiar.
-This is not a simple side story in the same universe and for those that haven’t watched the series or read the graphic novel won’t feel like they are getting the short end of the stick.
-The narrative can stand up on its own merits to the original series story.
+This is not a simple side story in the same universe and those who haven't watched the series or read the graphic novel won't feel like they are getting the short end of the stick.
+The narrative can stand up on its own merits to the original series' story.

 Simply Put